prl-mushr/mushr-website/content/tutorials/radio_fpv.md

 $ roslaunch racecar teleop.launch
 {{< / highlight >}}

-Launch teleop as per normal on the jetson by SSH-ing into the car. (ensure the python scripts from the previous step are still running on both the PC & the racecar).
 The controller should now be able to drive the car.
 This system should have a much higher range when compared to the traditional Bluetooth teleoperation system, and will continue to work outside WiFi or Bluetooth range, provided that line-of-sight is maintained.
 This may be particularly advantageous in dynamic outdoors environments.

 ## Pairing this system with an FPV camera